chipzoller/hugo-clarity/README.md

 ## Prerequisites

-Firstly, __ensure you have installed the [extended version of Hugo](https://github.com/gohugoio/hugo/releases)__.
-See installation steps from [Hugo's official docs](https://gohugo.io/getting-started/installing/).
+Firstly, __ensure you have installed the [extended version of Hugo 0.91.0 or above](https://github.com/gohugoio/hugo/releases)__.
+See installation steps from [Hugo's official docs](https://gohugo.io/getting-started/installing/) for more information.
+Note that software repositories may be several versions behind and may not include the extended version.

 ## Getting up and running

-Read the [prerequisites](#prerequisites) above and verify you're using the extended version of Hugo.
+Read the [prerequisites](#prerequisites) above and verify you're using the __extended version of Hugo 0.91.0 or newer__.

 There are at least two ways of quickly getting started with Hugo and the VMware Clarity theme:

 ### Option 1 (recommended)